Strengthen Minnesota Homes

 General Contractors: Use this link for information on the FORTIFIED Home™ Professional – High Wind and Hail training.

 Please note that non-profit contractors or contractors affiliated with a qualified non-profit organization may be eligible to have the costs of FORTIFIED Home™ trainings offered at no cost.
-For additional information, please contact cade.bolen@state.mn.us.

-Evaluator participation
+Evaluator Participation

 To be eligible to work on the program as an evaluator, the evaluator must meet all program eligibility requirements and must submit to the commissioner and maintain a copy of all current certificates and licenses.
 The evaluator must:

-- successfully complete the program training.
+- Cuccessfully complete the program training

 Prospective Evaluators: Use this link for information on the FORTIFIED Home™ Evaluator – High Wind and Hail training.